Uncomputability of Phase Diagrams: QPE and Universal QTM Hamiltonian

 \section{QPE and Universal QTM Hamiltonian}

 \anc{_\mathrm{anc}}

-In this section we examine how to encode the quantum Turing machine performing quantum phase estimation described in \cref{sec:modified-qpe} into a Hamiltonian on a spin chain of length $L$, such that the ground state energy of the Hamiltonian is non-negative if and only if a dovetailed universal Turing machine $\mathcal M$ halts on input $\varphi(\ivar)$ and within tape length $L$.
+In this section we examine how to encode the quantum Turing machine performing quantum phase estimation described in \cref{sec:modified-qpe} (and briefly overviewed in section 4.2 of the main article) into a Hamiltonian on a spin chain of length $L$, such that the ground state energy of the Hamiltonian is non-negative if and only if a dovetailed universal Turing machine $\mathcal M$ halts on input $\varphi(\ivar)$ and within tape length $L$.
 We further prove that this ground state energy remains non-negative (or negative, respectively) if instead of $\varphi(\ivar)$ we are given a slightly perturbed phase $\varphi' \in [ \varphi(\ivar), \varphi(\ivar) + 2^{-\ivar-\ell} )$, given $\ell\ge1$ is large enough.
+This section makes rigorous the results at the end of section 4.2 of the main article.

+We note that the circuit-to-Hamiltonin mapping used in this work will be a variation of that in \cite{Cubitt_PG_Wolf_Undecidability}, which is itself a modification of the construction in \cite{Gottesman-Irani}. \cite{Gottesman-Irani} is a particularly important work to to the field of Hamiltonian complexity as it demonstrates how a computation can be encoded in a 1D, nearest neighbour, translationally invariant Hamiltonian.
+This is particularily suprising as it shows the simplest class of Hamiltonians (in terms of dimensionality and interaction type) have hard to compute low-energy properties.
+Furthermore, classically this class of Hamiltonians is computationally tractable.

-To this end, we first amend the computation slightly.
-In \cite{Cubitt_PG_Wolf_Undecidability}, the authors used \citeauthor{Gottesman-Irani}'s history state construction for a Turing machine with an initially empty tape.
+With the aim of proving the above statements about the ground state energy, we first amend the computation slightly.
+In \cite{Cubitt_PG_Wolf_Undecidability}, the authors used \citeauthor{Gottesman-Irani}'s history state construction for a Turing machine with an initially empty tape \cite{Gottesman-Irani}.
 To ensure a correctly initialised tape, the authors use an initialization sweep; essentially a single sweep over the entire tape with a special head symbol, under which one can penalize a tape in the wrong state.

 Instead of using an initialization sweep, we make do with a single ancilla (denoted with subscript ``anc'' in the following) which is initialized to $\ket 0\anc$, and verify on a circuit level that all the other ancillas are correctly initialized.
 In order to achieve this, we first execute a single $\op R_{2\pi/3}$ rotation on $\ket0\anc$ to initialize it to a $\op R_{2\pi/3}\ket0\anc$-rotated state.
 Next, we execute a controlled $\op R_{-\pi/3}$ rotation in the opposite direction on $\ket\phi\anc$, where the controls are on all the ancillas we wish to ensure are in the right state.
 If and only if \emph{all} of the controlling ancillas are in state $\ket 1$---which we can check e.g.\ with a multi-anticontrolled operation---will we perform a rotation by $\op R_{-\pi/3}$.
 After the controlled rotation, we apply $\op X$ flips to all the ancillas we wish to initialize to $\ket 0$.